 A) A number of outstanding professionals are helping LCTC pro bono to achieve its goals.
 These professionals are experts in the fields of municipal and historic cemetery management, cemetery preservation, historic site management, and law.
 Several have agreed to be on our advisory council.
 Their help and advice have been invaluable.

 A) We are determined to keep LCTC dues as low as possible.
 Annual dues are currently $35 for Owner Associates, $20 for Family Associates and $10 for Friend-Affiliate Associates.
 These minimal dues are used for resources for LCTC associates, our continued initiative with the City of New Orleans and Family Days in the cemetery such as those we've organized during the closure to allow families to prepare their plots ahead of and to visit them on All Saints’ Day.
 They also partially cover the basic expenses needed for communicating with the city (which is responsible for securing and maintaining the cemetery), Lafayette No. 1 families and the community such as email and website accounts, clerical and mailing expenses.

-We are still very new, but as the organization grows, we plan to use any additional funds beyond these essential operating expenses to help update records on the cemetery, to help secure abandoned tombs, to honor its deceased and to make the cemetery a safer, more dignified place for the interred there, their families and guests in the cemetery.
+We are still new, but as the organization grows, we plan to use any additional funds beyond these essential operating expenses to help update records on the cemetery, to help secure abandoned tombs, to honor its deceased and to make the cemetery a safer, more dignified place for the interred there, their families and guests in the cemetery.
 We also hope to provide educational lectures and materials in the future for Lafayette No. 1 families and the community at large.

 5) How does LCTC maintain financial accountability and transparency?